zshiba/pli/README.md

 $ java PLI
 >> (quote a)
 (quote b)
-# Note: After writing code, hit the enter key and then send Ctrl+D.
+# Note: After writing code, hit the enter key and then hit Ctrl+D.
 => a

 => b
 ```

-## Note
+## Constant Literals and the Empty List
 ### t , nil, ()
 ```
 >> t